valencik/mastersAPSC/documents/thesis/thesis.md

 This inefficient choice would entail a table and data schema created for the papers and then a separate table and schema for the authors, and similarly for keywords, selectors, and history.

 ### Keyword Abstracts
-%- TODO complete this discussion
-%- TODO include the fact that a human reads each entry and creates keywords The `<KEYWORDS>` field is written by the maintainers of the NSR database, and then used to generate the `<SELECTRS>` field.
+The `<KEYWORDS>` field is written by the maintainers of the NSR database, and then used to generate the `<SELECTRS>` field @nsr-manual.
+Each NSR entry is read and then a keyword abstract is manually created to reflect the physical systems that were studied and measured in the work.

-> "What distinguishes NSR from more general bibliographic databases is the level of detail provided in the keyword abstracts." @winchell2007nuclear
+> "What distinguishes NSR from more general bibliographic databases is the level of detail provided in the keyword abstracts." @nsr-manual

+Keyword abstracts each have one of the following major topics:
+`NUCLEAR REACTIONS`, `RADIOACTIVITY`, `NUCLEAR STRUCTURE`, `NUCLEAR MOMENTS`, `ATOMIC PHYSICS`, `ATOMIC MASSES`, and `COMPILATION`.
+To accomodate work that span multiple topics, NSR entries can have multiple keyword abstracts.

 The selectors are generated from the keyword abstracts.
 The current schema has `<SELECTRS>` parsed into a 3 dimensional array with `type`, `value`, and `subkey` variables.
-The following quote from the NSR Coding Manual @winchell2007nuclear describes the valid `type`s:
+The following quote from the NSR Coding Manual @nsr-manual describes the valid `type`s:

-> N, T, P, G, R, S, M, D, C, X, A, or Z, which stand for nuclide, target, parent, daughter, reaction, subject, measured, deduced, calculated, other subject, mass range, and charge range, respectively. @winchell2007nuclear
+> N, T, P, G, R, S, M, D, C, X, A, or Z, which stand for nuclide, target, parent, daughter, reaction, subject, measured, deduced, calculated, other subject, mass range, and charge range, respectively. @nsr-manual

 The type of data for `value` changes based on the value of the `type`.
 For `type`s N, T, P, and G, the `value` is a nuclide written in the form AX with A equal to the mass number, and X equal to the chemical symbol.